Exploring the Rockies By Helicopter

 Hike for a few hours, or arrange for a longer trek with a little camping thrown in too.
 Larger tour groups may have established lodges for camping, so you don’t have to rough it too harshly if you don’t want to.

-Heli-hiking of course costs more then regular hiking since you have to pay for the chopper-ride up into the hills.
+Heli-hiking, of course, costs more than regular hiking since you have to pay for the chopper-ride up into the hills.
 However, heli-hiking gives you a unique opportunity to see the Rockies in a whole new light.